Aoudhubillahi minal shaitanir rajeemi

 May the peace and blessings of Allah (swt) be upon Nabi Muhammad (epbuh)

 I have one more reflection today.
 I mentioned this one before.
 It is worth another mention.
 Give me a minute to compose it here.
+Can click any of these images to enlarge them if they are illegible.

 Our Government is largely comprised of 2 Parties.
 Democrats considered liberals and left, and Republicans considered conservative and right.
 Democrats are strongly for the common wealth and good to the people, and the will of the people.
 Republicans tend to be more for the working class, wealthy, conserving and focusing on the wealth of the nation...defense, etc. Democrats will sometimes be willing to court the votes of those with nontraditional values to obtain votes.
 While Republicans will stand with traditional values, and maintaining wealth.
 But, the people in need, sick, poor, elderly could end up throwaways.